David-Worboys/QTPYGUI/README.md

 | tag          | The system name of the TextEdit control (required for application processing)                     | str           | ❌            |

-<br>A fully loaded Switch declaration:
+<br>A fully loaded TextEdit declaration:
 <br><br>**Note: Only "tag", "text" (To preload the TextEdit control) and "callback" are usually needed**
 - It is possible to paste text into the TextEdit control and to a large degree this will retain the original formatting